agnunez/AlpacaSafetyMonitor/README.md

 ASCOM Astronomy Programs Discovering Problems!!!
 ================================================

-There are serveral observatory programs that are not yet able to discover ASCOMO-ALPACA drivers.
+There are serveral observatory programs that are not yet able to discover ASCOM-ALPACA drivers.
 Follow these steps:

 - install ASCOM latest version
 - install ASCOM Diagnostics program and execute